 People like to think that the Tories and Labour are at each other’s throats.
 They like to think that they have different ideologies.
 They like to believe that their personalities are different, that Brown’s a middle class Scottish arriviste and Cameron’s an upper class Englishman, that the one stands for people with money and the one stands for the working class and trade union power, that they represent different values.

-Bot have a look at what these parties actually stand for.
+But have a look at what these parties actually stand for.
 Both parties are now in favor of global capitalism and the movement of large amounts of money around the world.
 Both are in favor of the casino version of it, which plagued our banks in the city of London — a quarter of our economy is controlled by the financial services sector — and which has plunged us into this cascade of debt that now threatens to engulf and drown us.
 Both parties believe that world labor moves around the world the way capital does, and labor is migration, and that’s the new word for immigration.
 The reason that both parties believe in mass migration is to fill holes in the world economy, to keep wages down, to keep a vast subsection of the population either out of work or semi-employed or part-time employed or on the minimum wage or just above it and just around it.
 Everyone is replaceable.
 The churn is immeasurable.
-4.6 million people have come to the country and gone in the years that New Labour has been in, because people flow through states, take a bit, then go, reclaim, go back, and the number of people who leave the country increases at every moment.
+4.6 million people have come to the country and gone in the years that New Labour has been in, because people flow through, stay, stick a bit, go, reclaim, come back, and the number of people who leave the country increases at every moment.

-In the last 12 to 13 years about 3 million of our people – and everyone knows who they are – have left the country to Spain, to Australia, to Canada, and elsewhere probably never to return and they’ve left because they see know difference between the Tory, Labour, and Liberal machines.
+In the last 12 to 13 years about 3 million of our people – and everyone knows who they are – have left the country to Spain, to Australia, to Canada, and elsewhere probably never to return and they’ve left because they see no difference between the Tory, Labour, and Liberal machines.
 The Liberals are the orange-yellow bit stuck in between the red and the blue that provide the ideas for both of the parties that claim to be uninfluenced by them.

 So, both of them agree on movement of capital and movement of labor.
 Labour said there should be virtually no restrictions on immigration, and it appears that none too artificially but quite deliberately that New Labour between ’99 and 2003/4 opened mass immigration and opened it again and opened it again.
 Some say – The Sun and other organs of expertness allegedly – that it was even a conspiracy to do so, that they wanted to rub the noses of the Right, by which they meant the Tories, in it, that they wanted them to see the reality of multiculturalism in and around them.